 Women’s Audio Mission (WAM) and the PRN Alumni Foundation are proud to present a special panel discussion with a group of top female engineers who worked closely with the legendary artist Prince.
 Come hear Sylvia Massy, Susan Rogers, Peggy McCreary and Lisa Chamblee recount their experiences of working with the prolific star on albums like Purple Rain, Diamonds and Pearls, Fury, 3121, and D.M.S.R., as well as other tales of Paisley Park.
-This event is generously sponsored by Love Conquered Records and hosted by Pandora at their headquarters downtown Oakland.
+The conversation will be moderated by magazine editor and writer, Danyel Smith, former editor at large for Time Inc. This event is generously sponsored by the Recording Academy and Love Conquered Records and hosted by Pandora at their headquarters downtown Oakland.

 **Please note: VIP admission begins at 6:00pm and includes access to a special pre-panel reception and meet-and-greet opportunities with our esteemed presenters at Pandora before doors open for General Admission.

 Tickets benefit Women’s Audio Mission and are available here.

 The PRN Alumni Foundation, officially formed in 2017, is comprised of former employees of Paisley Park and the international icon Prince.
 The group’s mission is to continue the generosity of their late boss who supported opportunities for underprivileged youth to grow in music, arts, tech and education.
 The foundation also supports urban farming initiatives that create sources of healthy, organic foods where they are otherwise scarce and help alumni members in-need.
 For more information go to http://prnalumni.org/ or follow on Twitter/Facebook/Instagram @prnalumnifdn